OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 # Install-OSServer

 ## SYNOPSIS
-Installs or updates the OutSystems Platform server.
+Installs or updates the OutSystems Platform server

 ## SYNTAX

 ### Remote (Default)
 ```
-Install-OSServer [-InstallDir <String>] -Version <String> [<CommonParameters>]
+Install-OSServer [-InstallDir <String>] -Version <Version> [-SkipRabbitMQ] [<CommonParameters>]
 ```

 ### Local
 ```
-Install-OSServer [-InstallDir <String>] -SourcePath <String> -Version <String> [<CommonParameters>]
+Install-OSServer [-InstallDir <String>] -SourcePath <String> -Version <Version> [-SkipRabbitMQ]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-This will install or update the OutSystems platform server.
-If the platform is already installed, the function will check if version to be installed is higher than the current one and update it.
+This will install or update the OutSystems platform server It will also install RabbitMQ on version 11.0 and later If the platform is already installed, the cmdLet will check if version to be installed is higher than the current one and update it

 ## EXAMPLES